Video Download: Consumers Of Processed Meat Put Themselves At Risk

 There is also evidence that the regular consumption of processed meat can impact the body's ability to regulate blood sugar and use insulin efficiently, which increases adult diabetes risk.

 The higher risk of diabetes is significant.
-Patients that consume processed meats on a weekly basis are estimated to have a greater risk of adult diabetes of around 38%.
+Patients that consume processed meats every week are estimated to have a higher risk of adult diabetes of around 38%.

-Patients that ate a diet of processed meats over an extended period over the course of seventeen years were 74% more likely to suffer from diabetes as opposed to those that maintained a vegetarian diet.
+Patients that ate a diet of processed meats over an extended period throughout seventeen years were 74% more likely to suffer from diabetes as opposed to those that maintained a vegetarian diet.

 Even accounting for weight, the increase in diabetes risk is significant.